ckeditor/ckeditor4-docs/docs/guide/dev/integration/spreadsheets/README.md

 // ]
 ```

-The above API call returns spreadsheet widget data as an array of arrays.
+The above API call returns the spreadsheet widget data as an array of arrays.

-## Browser support
+## Browser Support

-Spreadsheet plugin is fully supported on the latest **Chrome**, **Firefox** and **Safari** browsers.
+The spreadsheet plugin is fully supported in the latest **Chrome**, **Firefox** and **Safari** browsers.

-**Internet Explorer 11** browser support is limited, plugin is usable but there are know, visible issues. **Edge** browser is not supported at the moment, however we are looking into providing support there too.
+Support for **Internet Explorer 11** is limited: the plugin is usable but there are known, visible issues. **Edge** browser is not supported at the moment, however, we are looking into providing support for it, too.

 If your application requires wider support for Internet Explorer 11 or Edge browsers or you have encountered any issues using these browsers, please [contact us](https://ckeditor.com/contact/).

-## Features overview
+## Functionality Overview

-For all available features of Spreadsheet plugin refer to {@link features/spreadsheets/README Features Overview – Spreadsheets}.
+Refer to the {@link features/spreadsheets/README Creating Data Grids with Spreadsheet Plugin} article for an overview of all available features of the Spreadsheet plugin.

 ## Demo

-See the {@linksdk spreadsheets working "CKEditor 4 Spreadsheets" sample} that showcases the most important features like styling, sorting, conditional formatting, formulas and more.
+See the {@linksdk spreadsheets working "Creating Data Grids with Spreadsheet Plugin" sample} that showcases the most important features like styling, sorting, conditional formatting, formulas and more.